Truck Driver Substance Abuse

 Using an illicit substance or alcohol before driving is not a safe practice for anyone.
 For truckers in charge of controlling a massive, multi-ton vehicle, it is an even worse idea.

 - An impaired or intoxicated truck driver may experience one or more of the following:

 - Reduced reaction times

 - Drowsiness or fatigue

 - Nausea, lack of concentration

 All of the aforementioned symptoms of drug or alcohol use makes it impossible to safely drive a commercial truck.
-If you think that the truck driver that caused your trucking accident may have been on drugs or drunk, let our Toledo personal injury lawyers know.
+If you think that the truck driver that caused your trucking accident may have been on drugs or drunk, let our Toledo truck driver impairment lawyers know.
 We can seek out police and medical records to see if there is solid proof of their impairment or substance abuse.

 Put Us to Work So You Can Relax